-10 Thurston and Attwater, Butler's Lives of the Saints, Christian Classics, Westminster, MD, 1990, August 24.
-Hippolytus, On the Twelve Apostles, Where Each of Them Preached, 5

-Nathanael Returns to Jerusalem for the Funeral of the Virgin Mary
+Thurston and Attwater, Butler's Lives of the Saints, Christian Classics, Westminster, MD, 1990, August 24.
+Hippolytus, On the Twelve Apostles, Where Each of Them Preached, 5 some region of Judea.
+They contend that John did not leave the Virgin Mary alone during her lifetime, unless it was just briefly in the care of her stepson, James, the Lord's brother.